Liwero/REST-Postgres-Flask-Spotify-demo/README.md

     add tests using pytest package
     configure properly database connection
-    add Dockerfile to build application, after that add another container for PostgreSQL
+    add Dockerfile to build application, after that add another container for PostgreSQL add aslo default in os.environ.get() to connect local by default

 # REST-Postgres-Flask-Spotify-demo